 Each Fund distributes substantially all of its net investment income to shareholders in the form of dividends.
 Dividends paid by each Fund with respect to each class of shares are calculated in the same manner and at the same time, but dividends on different classes of shares may be different as a result of the service and/or distribution fees applicable to certain classes of shares.
-The following table shows when each Fund intends to declare and distribute income dividends to shareholders of record.
+Each Fund intends to declare income dividends and distribute them quarterly to shareholders of record.